 Addictions and Internal Power StrugglesBy Dr. Margaret Paul

-This article describes the Internal power struggles that often go on regarding addiction: one part demanding to stop the addiction and another part resisting being controlled.
+Internal power struggles often impede addiction recovery: one inner part demanding to stop the addiction and another part resisting being controlled.

 The authoritarian wounded self, believing it can have control by just laying down the law, sets rigid limits: